peej/for-split-keyboard/README.md

 # Construction

 * You will need 4 PCBs.
+* If you are using the 6x4x2 layout, carefully cut the bottom row of switch footprints from the 4 PCBs.
 * Use the hacksaw blade to remove the 4 support screw holes from the 2 component PCBs.
-* If you are using the 6x4x2 layout, carefully cut the bottom row of switch footprints from the 4 PCBs.
-* Use a hacksaw blade to remove the cutouts for the switch plate PCBs, use a flat edged file to smooth down and rough edges.
+* Use a hacksaw blade to remove the cutouts for the switch plate PCBs.
 * Solder the diodes onto the underside of each PCB.
 * Solder on the Pro Micro headers (or a 24 pin DIP socket) onto the underside of each PCB, do not solder on the Pro Micros yet.
-* Solder the PJ320D TRRS sockets onto the underside of each PCB.
-These are SMD components rather than through-hole so as not to interfere with the switch locations.
+* Solder the PJ320A TRRS sockets onto the underside of each PCB.
+  * There are 2 positions per board, use the right position on the left hand PCB and the left position on the right hand PCB.
+  * Ensure that the pins will not foul the placement of the switches and still allow the switches to sit flat on the PCB.
+  * You may need to slightly bend the pins inwards away from the switch footprint.
 * Insert the switches into the plate and then into the top of the PCBs.
-Insert all the switches and ensure that the pins of each switch are correctly coming through the board and are not bent under the PCB.
+  * Insert all the switches and ensure that the pins of each switch are correctly coming through the board and are not bent under the PCB.
+  * The top switch that sits underneath the Pro Micro can be inserted in either a north or south facing orientation.
+North facing helps to prevent it shorting on the Pro Micro components.
 * Solder all the switch pins.
 * Solder on the Pro Micros, ensure that you get them the correct way around, the chip side should be face down towards the PCB.
 * Attach the standoffs to the plate PCB with the screws.